JONESBORO SOCIAL SECURITY DISABILITY LAWYER

 Major Eligibility Differences

 Additionally, SSI imposes another limit on how much property a person can own and still qualify for the program.
 The property limit is $2,000 for an individual and $3,000 for a married couple, but not all property is counted.
-For example, a person’s home does not count towards the property limit.
+For example, a person’s home does not count toward the property limit.

 In contrast, the only income limit for SSD comes from the definition of “substantial gainful activity,” and it does not have a property limit.